Buying a house in the UK: the importance of hiring a good lawyer

 Buying a house in the UK

+When buying a house in the UK, you may wonder if spending money on a lawyer is really a necessary step with all the other expenses you already have.
+Well there's a simple answer to that question: Yes it definitely is!
 Where most first-time buyers get caught out when deciding how to buy a property, is thinking that buying a house is as simple as when you rent a house properties.
 Save up a deposit, find a place they like, go to the bank, gain a mortgage and move into their new home.
 However, paperwork for a new home is an ordeal of exact terminology, reams of rules & laws and there are many, many pitfalls they need to watch out for!

 How will a lawyer help me to buy a house?

-If this is your first time buying a property, then you probably aren’t aware of just how much needs to be done in exactly the right way and order when you want to buy an apartment property as opposed to when you want to rent an apartment.
+Having a lawyer isn't just a step to take when things go wrong while purchasing a property for sale, they have a very important preventative role.
+Lawyers will know exactly what rules you need to follow, will take proper care to check a prospective new home's papers are in order & they will also make sure the home is safe by following due care and diligence to maintenance issues.
+If this is your first time buying a property, then you probably aren't aware of just how much needs to be done in exactly the right way and order when you want to buy an apartment property as opposed to when you want to rent an apartment.
 Hiring a lawyer will not only save you days of reading and checking things off exactly, but can also prevent your purchase from falling through by not following proper procedure, and at worst cost you thousands of pounds.
+On top of that, a good property lawyer will come armed with the knowledge of potential issues that could crop up in the future in your property and will safeguard against these with various contracts, checks & balances.
+Do you know the difference in legality between buying one apartment and multiple flats for sale?

 How much will a good property lawyer cost?

-Generally, a good property lawyer will cost in the range of £800 – £2500, however, this will of course depend on many different circumstances.
+Generally, a good property lawyer will cost in the range of £800 - £2500, however, this will of course depend on many different circumstances.
 It is also worth noting, this is not an area we would advise scrimping the pennies in!
 Having a good lawyer working with you will save you many headaches!
+Just a few examples of the variables in the cost of a lawyer are:

 • Size of the property